-of the game not function, a module controlling that part is merely replaced.
-This facilitates shipping, too, inasmuch as if one part fails final inspection, one module will get the machine rolling off the line, they said.
+module will get the machine rolling off the line, they said.
+Location tests, run on a fairly primitive version of the machine, resulted in revenue of \$93 of the game not function, a module controlling that part is merely replaced.
+This facilitates shipping, too, inasmuch as if one part fails final inspection, one in two days.

-Location tests, run on a fairly primitive version of the machine, resulted in revenue of \$93 in two days.
 Lipkin said the machine will average \$150 a week.

 The game will retail to operators for around \$995 and can be played two plays for a quarter or one play for a quarter.

-Allied has moved three times in one year and now owns its own 40,000-square-foot facility here and some adjacent acreage.
-It has grown from seven to nearly 70 people during the year.
+Allied has moved three times in one year and now owns its own 40,000-square-foot facility ly 70 people during the year.
 The firm has its own woodworking shop because a supplier said that competitive reasons forced it to stop supplying Allied.
 The firm does its own tool and die work, its own silk screening and is making all except some of the more complex electronic circuitry and expects to get into this, too.

 Allied's chairman is David H. Braun, an industry veteran who founded All Tech Industries, another large factory near here.
 David's son, Robert Braun, is president.
-The firm has three divisions, one producing amusement games, another billiard supplies and the third consumer products such as a jogging maquires very little space. . .can be mounted on the wall or a special stand.
+The firm has three divisions, one producing amusement games, another billiard supplies and the third consumer products such as a jogging mahere and some adjacent acreage.
+It has grown from seven to nearchine.
+Fla.
+Assns.
+Veto Merger and of the existence of an antiquated bill covering licenses where people dance to the music from jukeboxes (the latter would call for a license of \$150).
+Rhinehart promised to send out a bulletin covering all bills affecting FAMA members.